nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Adding a tag with filepath : `tag`

 Tags a file with a unique tag name.<br>
 You can add a nickname to a file.
-This make it easier to manage only some specific files that you want such as frequently used files, etc.
+This makes you able to manage your files easily.

 Please take note of the following:
 * You can add any number of labels to the tag (including 0).
-* The `FILE_PATH` field can accept both absolute and relative file path from your current directory specified in the internal File Explorer of HelloFile.
+* The `FILE_PATH` field can accept both absolute and relative file path from your current directory which is specified in the internal File Explorer of HelloFile.
 * You can tag a file without access permission.

 Format: `tag t>TAG_NAME f>FILE_PATH [l>LABEL]...`